AleaWM/Fiscal-Futures/README.md

 -   Alea Wilbur-Mujtaba, Francis Choi, and David Merriman.
 (2023).
 "Recovering from a COVID (Spending) Fever."
 Institute of Government and Public Affairs.

-If you use code associated with this repository please cite the following work:

--   Alea Wilbur-Mujtaba.
-(2022). *Methodology for the Fiscal Futures Annual Report.* Retrieved from <https://aleawm.github.io/Fiscal-Futures/>

--   *I'm honestly not sure if this is the correct citation to use.
-Still a work in progress and figuring out the details.
-3/16/2023*

 # Illinois Budget Dataset